Skip to main content

 Senior Lecturer in International Relations

-I am Senior Lecturer in International Relations at the University of Exeter's Penryn Campus.
-Prior to that I was British Academy Postdoctoral Fellow, also at the University of Exeter.
-Please take a look at the 'Research Interests' tab for details on my areas of expertise.
+I am Senior Lecturer in International Relations at the University of Exeter's Penryn Campus in Cornwall and Visiting Professor at the Institute of International and Area Studies, Tsinghua University, Beijing.
+Between 2017 and 2021, I was British Academy Postdoctoral Fellow, also at the University of Exeter.

 Links to my publications can be found on my Academia page.